NEWS 230109 about exGENT (Gentoo) 64 bit

 I’ve made a new version of exGENT with only a few necessary packages pre-installed.
-It uses LXQt 0.15.1 as Desktop environment and kernel 5.10.8-gentoo-aufs-exton corresponding Kernel.org’s latest stable kernel 5.10.8.
-The ISO file is of 2220 MB.
-Despite this exGENT version 210122 runs surprisingly fast from DVD or USB.
+It uses LXQt 1.2 (latest version) as Desktop Environment and kernel 5.15.80-gentoo-x86_64 (Gentoo’s original kernel).
+The ISO file is of 3450 MB.
+Despite this exGENT version 230109 runs surprisingly fast from DVD or a USB stick.
 Even in VirtualBox and VMware.
-Faster than most other Linux live systems.
-I call my new version exGENT 2021 LXQt Live DVD/USB.
-It replaces version 200428.
-All installed packages in exGENT have been updated to the latest available version by 210122.
+Faster than most other Linux live systems I would say.
+I call my new version exGENT 2023 LXQt Live DVD/USB.
+It replaces version 210122.
+All installed packages in exGENT have been updated to the latest available version by 230109 using Gentoo’s repos.
 Study the full package list.

-In exGENT Build 210122 I’ve also included the Calamares Installer version 3.2.36 (latest).
+In exGENT Build 230109 I’ve also included the Calamares Installer (latest).
 Use it preferably if you need to install Grub on UEFI computers.
 You can, however, also use Calamares in VirtualBox and VMware.
 See a slideshow below when I have used Calamares on a UEFI computer to install exGENT on a USB stick.
+Using Calamares you can install exGENT in your own language.

 If you can’t watch the slideshow in your browser watch this animated GIF.